rodeyfeld/doppler/README.md

 2. Watches for file changes and rebuilds automatically
 3. Runs `templ generate` and `bun run build:js` before each build
 4. Hot-reloads the Go application

-Just edit your files and the app will rebuild automatically!

 ### Finding S3 Credentials